Coherent Tannaka duality and algebraicity of Hom-stacks: The Main Lemma

 The main result of this section is the following technical lemma, which proves that the tensorial property extends over nilpotent thickenings of quasi-compact algebraic stacks with affine stabilizers having the resolution property. \begin{lemma}[Main Lemma] Let $i\colon X_0 \to X$ be a closed immersion of algebraic stacks defined by a quasi-coherent ideal $I$ such that $I^n = 0$ for some integer $n>0$.
 Suppose that $X_0$ is quasi-compact and quasi-separated with affine stabilizers.
 If $X_0$ has the resolution property, then $X$ is tensorial. \end{lemma} We have another lemma that will be crucial for proving Lemma \ref{L:funny_nil_res}. \begin{lemma} Consider a $2$-cocartesian diagram of algebraic stacks:

-such that the following conditions are satisfied. \begin{enumerate} \item $i$ is a nilpotent closed immersion; \item $U_0$ is an affine scheme; and \item $X_0$ is quasi-compact and quasi-separated with affine stabilizers. \end{enumerate} If $X_0$ has the resolution property, then so has $X$. \end{lemma} \begin{proof} Note that $X_0$ has affine diagonal by the Gross--Totaro theorem; hence $p_0$ is affine.
+such that the following conditions are satisfied. \begin{enumerate} \item $i$ is a nilpotent closed immersion; \item $U_0$ is an affine scheme; and \item $X_0$ is quasi-compact and quasi-separated with affine stabilizers. \end{enumerate} If $X_0$ has the resolution property, then so has $X$. \end{lemma} \begin{proof} Note that $X_0$ has affine diagonal by the Totaro--Gross theorem; hence $p_0$ is affine.
 By \cite[Prop.~A.2]{hallj_openness_coh}, the square is a geometric pushout.
 In particular, $j$ is a nilpotent closed immersion, $p$ is affine, and the natural map $\sO_X \to p_*\sO_{U} \times_{p_*i_*\sO_{U_0}} j_*\sO_{X_0}$ is an isomorphism.
-By the Gross--Totaro Theorem \cite[Cor.~5.9]{2013arXiv1306.5418G}, there exists a vector bundle $V_0$ on $X_0$ such that the total space of the frame bundle of $V_0$ is quasi-affine.
+By the Totaro--Gross Theorem \cite[Cor.~5.9]{2013arXiv1306.5418G}, there exists a vector bundle $V_0$ on $X_0$ such that the total space of the frame bundle of $V_0$ is quasi-affine.
 Let $E_0 = p_0^*V_0$; then, since $U_0$ is affine, there exists a vector bundle $E$ on $U$ equipped with an isomorphism $\alpha\colon i^*E \to E_0$.
 Let $V$ be the quasi-coherent $\sO_X$-module $p_*E \times_\alpha j_*V_0$.
 By \cite[Thm.~2.2(iv)]{MR2044495}, $V$ is a vector bundle on $X$ and there is an isomorphism $j^*V \cong V_0$.
+By \cite[Prop.~5.7]{2013arXiv1306.5418G}, it follows that $X$ has the resolution property. \end{proof} \begin{proof}[Proof of Lemma \ref{L:funny_nil_res}] We prove the result by induction on $n> 0$.
+The case $n=1$ is Theorem \ref{T:resprop-tensorial}.
+So we let $n>1$ be an integer and we will assume that if $W_0 \hookrightarrow W$ is any closed immersion of algebraic stacks defined by an ideal $J$ such that $J^{n-1}=0$ and $W_0$ has the resolution property, then $W$ is tensorial.
+We now fix a closed immersion of algebraic stacks $i\colon X_0 \to X$ defined by an ideal $I$ such that $I^n = 0$ and $X_0$ has the resolution property.
+It remains to prove that $X$ is tensorial.

-By \cite[Prop.~5.7]{2013arXiv1306.5418G}, it follows that $X$ has the resolution property. \end{proof} \begin{proof}[Proof of Lemma \ref{L:funny_nil_res}] We observe at the outset that the Gross--Totaro Theorem \cite[Cor.~5.9]{2013arXiv1306.5418G} implies that $X_0$ has affine diagonal; thus, $X$ has affine diagonal.
-Thus, by Proposition \ref{P:quaff_full_faithful}, it suffices to prove that if $T$ is an affine scheme and $f^* \colon \QCoh(X) \to \QCoh(T)$ is a cocontinuous tensor functor, then there exists an \'etale and surjective morphism $c \colon T' \to T$ such that $c^*f^*$ is representable.
+We observe that the Totaro--Gross Theorem \cite[Cor.~5.9]{2013arXiv1306.5418G} implies that $X_0$ has affine diagonal; thus, $X$ has affine diagonal.
+We have seen that $\TF{X}(T)$ is fully faithful (Proposition \ref{P:quaff_full_faithful}) so it remains to prove that $\TF{X}(T)$ is essentially surjective.
+By descent, it suffices to prove that if $T$ is an affine scheme and $f^* \colon \QCoh(X) \to \QCoh(T)$ is a cocontinuous tensor functor, then there exists an \'etale and surjective morphism $c \colon T' \to T$ such that $c^*f^*$ is algebraic (Lemma~\ref{L:fppf_local_tannakian}\ref{LI:fppf_local_tannakian:alg}).

 By Corollary~\ref{C:pb_affine_stack}, there is a $2$-cocartesian diagram in $\GATC$